joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * Some IT processes have been documented

-3. Service Centre - IT is oriented to customers and service
+3. Intermediate - Service Centre - IT is oriented to customers and service

   * Chargeback and cost accounting systems are in place

   * Service delivery and management practices are implemented

-4. Investment Centre - IT is focused on service and usage excellence
+4. Advanced - Investment Centre - IT is focused on service and usage excellence

   * IT customer and supplier relationship management are excellent